 Just then, a guy pulled up to the dock with a ten foot rowboat.
 It was rickety and wooden with long oars rowed by a middle aged man.
 There was a bucket of bait in the middle.
 The woman indicated to me this was the other option for diez soles.

 “¿Por qué no?”

 I hopped aboard the boat and before I could say anything we shoved off.
 It quickly became clear that we were having trouble communicating.
 I gathered he was a fisherman, but I couldn’t tell if he was taking me fishing.
 I didn’t know where we were going or what we were doing.
 We were weaving in and out of the moored boats that huddled in the bay before we got out to the open sea.

 Suddenly my mind started racing.
 It was pretty obvious that I was a stupid American.
 The guidebooks, had I read them, would have surely warned me against something like this.
 I was all alone.
 I didn’t speak the language.
 Not a soul in the world knew where I was.
-As far as Ben knew I was still at the park reading.
+As far as anyone knew I was still at the park reading.
 No one would notice I was missing for hours, if not days.
 Furthermore, my backpack contained my MacBook and my iPad.
 And I had $300 in my wallet.
 What did the guidebooks say about heading out to sea alone in a rickety boat with a strange man?

 He said something about another boat and I think he was asking my permission.
 “Si, si,” I said trying to sound confident.
 We pulled alongside a bigger fishing board with a bunch of dark, dreadlocked men aboard.
 They looked right out of Pirates of the Caribbean.
 Please don’t make me get aboard, I thought, I just want to get back ashore.
-I was hyperventilating.
+I started hyperventilating.